Distance-Modding/Custom-Cars/Misc. Cars/README.md

 # Miscellanious Cars.
 These cars can originate from a variety of sources, but there are not enough to make a whole new category for them.
-Series referenced here: Sega All-Stars Racing, Halo, Kirby, Chitty Chitty Bang Bang, Wipeout, Mario Kart, Blaster Master, Takara (Toyline), Yu-Gi-Oh, San Fransisco Rush 2049, safari biathlon racer, GTAV, MXUnleashed, Choro-Q
+Series referenced here: Sega All-Stars Racing, Halo, Kirby, Chitty Chitty Bang Bang, Wipeout, Mario Kart, Blaster Master, Takara (Toyline), Yu-Gi-Oh, San Fransisco Rush 2049, safari biathlon racer, GTAV, MXUnleashed, Choro-Q, Pokémon

 <details>
   <summary>Mei Rummy's Cars</summary>